mtuann/backdoor-ai-resources/README.md

 Due to GitHub repository limitations, this section includes only those papers that provide accompanying code, sorted by publish date.
 For access to the full list of papers, please visit the [Shinyapps website](https://mtuann.shinyapps.io/research-papers/).

 ---
-## How to Contribute
-For contributions, inquiries, or suggestions, feel free to reach out via [email](mailto:tuannm0312@gmail.com).

----

 |No.|Title|Authors|Publish Date|Venue|Code|URL|
 |---|---|---|---|---|---|---|